ykim18mica/mica-gd220/README.md

 - **[Project 3: Event Website](lectures/proj-event.md)**
 - Assignments
   - Prepare a PDF idea/research presentation for the final project.
 Refer to the brief above for more details.
-  - Bring in a good website example and a bad example for any event/festival.
-Tell us what's working and what's not.

 <!--
 ### Week 12